cypress-io/cypress-documentation/source/guides/core-concepts/retry-ability.md

 )
 ```

-{% imgTag /img/guides/retry-ability/delay-click.png "Expect fails the test without waiting for the delayed stub" %}
+{% imgTag /img/guides/retry-ability/delay-click.png "Expect fails the test without waiting for the delayed stub" width-600 %}

 The test finishes before the component calls the `click` prop twice, and without retrying the assertion `expect(onClick).to.be.calledTwice`.

 ### {% fa fa-check-circle green %} Correctly waiting for the stub to be called

-We recommend to give the stub an alias using {% url `.as` as %} command and use `cy.get('@alias').should(...)` assertions.
+We recommend aliasing the stub using the {% url `.as` as %} command and using `cy.get('@alias').should(...)` assertions.

 ```js
 it('calls the click prop', () => {